linuxaustralia/constitution_and_policies/conflict-of-interest-policy.md

-A conflict of interest occurs when a person’s personal interests conflict with their responsibility to act in the best interests of the charity.
+A conflict of interest occurs when a person’s personal interests conflict with their responsibility to act in the best interests of the organisation.
 Personal interests include direct interests, as well as those of family, friends, or other organisations a person may be involved with or have an interest in (for example, as a shareholder).

-It also includes a conflict between a committee member’s duty to Linux Australia and another duty that the committee member has (for example, to another charity).
+It also includes a conflict between a committee member’s duty to Linux Australia and another duty that the committee member has (for example, to another organisation).
 A conflict of interest may be actual, potential or perceived and may be financial or non-financial.

 Related party transactions can lead to perceived, potential, or actual conflicts of interest.
-Conflicts of interest may arise when a related party (for example, close family of a committee member) has an interest that can conflict with the best interests of the charity.
+Conflicts of interest may arise when a related party (for example, close family of a committee member) has an interest that can conflict with the best interests of the organisation.

-These situations present the risk that a person will make a decision based on, or affected by, these influences, rather than in the best interests of the charity.
+These situations present the risk that a person will make a decision based on, or affected by, these influences, rather than in the best interests of the organisation.
 Therefore, these situations must be managed accordingly.

 ### 5. Policy